SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ## OrdinaryDiffEq.jl

 Unless otherwise specified, the OrdinaryDiffEq algorithms all come with a 3rd order Hermite polynomial interpolation.
 The algorithms denoted as having a "free" interpolation means that no extra steps are required for the interpolation.
 For the non-free higher order interpolating functions, the extra steps are computed lazily (i.e. not during the solve).

-The OrdinaryDiffEq.jl algorithms achieve the highest performance for non-stiff equations while being the most generic: accepting the most Julia-based types, allow for sophisticated event handling, etc. They are recommended for all non-stiff problems.
+The OrdinaryDiffEq.jl algorithms achieve the highest performance for non-stiff equations while being the most generic: accepting the most Julia-based types, allow for sophisticated event handling, etc. They are recommended for most ODE problems.
-For stiff problems, the algorithms are currently not as high of order or as well-optimized as the ODEInterface.jl or Sundials.jl algorithms, and thus if the problem is on arrays of Float64, they are recommended.
-However, the stiff methods from OrdinaryDiffEq.jl are able to handle a larger generality of number types (arbitrary precision, etc.) and thus are recommended for stiff problems on non-Float64 numbers.

 ### Runge-Kutta Methods for Non-Stiff Equations